 ON-SITE GROUP SUPERVISOR

-Loc Location
+Loc cation

-□ On-Site Command Post.
+On-Site Command Post.

-Tak Takes Direction From
+Takes Direction From

-Operations Section Chief.
-1

-Cor nfers With 1
+nfers With

 Public Protection Group Supervisor.
-1

-Giv es Direction To 1
+res Direction To

 Fire Control Team.

 Isolation/Repair Team.
-1

 Spill Response Team.

 Site Security Team.

 Ignition Team.

-Ale rt/Minor
+Ale ert/Minor

-Document all activities utilizing the ICS 214 - Activity Log. ~
+Document all activities utilizing the ICS 214 - Activity Log.
+02

-Identify hazards. Ō
+Identify hazards. ō

 Attend to medical needs.
-181
+SI.

-Request emergency medical services, as required.
+Request emergency medical services, as required. ₩

-- Isolate the scene. 틸
+Isolate the scene. 등

-rel 1 GROUP SUPERVISOR
+Lev vel 1 GROUP SUPERVISOR

 Continue with previous actions.
 S

-Establish communication with the Operations Section Chief. しら
+Establish communication with the Operations Section Chief.
+5

-Discuss the incident situation and actions to be taken with the Operations Section Chief. l o
+Discuss the incident situation and actions to be taken with the Operations Section Chief.
+2

 Release non-essential personnel.
-1 6
+5

 Isolate the immediate area until the Public Protection Group Supervisor assumes this responsibility.

-Activate appropriate Source Control Team Leaders to address the incident.
+H Activate appropriate Source Control Team Leaders to address the incident.
+Ensure all on-site personnel follow the appropriate safe work procedures.
 ON-SITE

-Ensure all on-site personnel follow the appropriate safe work procedures.
-S-1

 Ensure all on-site personnel have the appropriate training and personal protective equipment.
+3

-Assess the requirements for on-site safety supervision, equipment, and personnel.
-1 6
+Assess the requirements for on-site safety supervision, equipment, and personnel. ō

-Н Coordinate on-site responses to gain control, shutdown, isolate, and depressure equipment, as required. ľ
+- Coordinate on-site responses to gain control, shutdown, isolate, and depressure equipment, as required.

 Review dangerous conditions near the incident site.
 For example fuel leaks, toxic gas releases, oxygen

-deficiency, BLEVE, ignition sources, and chemical leaks.
+deficiency, BLE∀E, ignition sources, and chemical leaks.

 Build dykes with available materials to stop leaks from travelling off-lease or into waterways.

 Evaluate ignition criteria and communicate with the Operations Section Chief regarding ignition decision.
-1

 Obtain spill samples as required and monitor environment for adverse effects.

 Record and report all readings at established intervals to the Operations Section Chief.

-Lev rel 2
+vel 2

 Continue with previous actions.

 Update the Operations Section Chief of status.

 Continue spill sampling.

 Ensure field responders are promptly notified of any status updates.

 Continually reassess the situation and the risk to life and safety.

-In conjunction with the Operations Section Chief, choose a qualified ignition team, discuss ignition duties, and check ignition equipment in advance of meeting any ignition criteria.
+In conjunction with the Operations Section Chief, choose a qualified ignition team, discuss ignition duties, and

+check ignition equipment in advance of meeting any ignition criteria.

 Confirm with the Operations Section Chief that you have the authority to ignite, if required.

+Committee and Operations Contain that you have the duthority to lightle, it required.

-ON-SITE GROUP SUPERVISOR Š Le vel 3 SITE Continue with previous actions. 긆 Update the Operations Section Chief of status at scheduled intervals.
+ON-SITE GROUP SUPERVISOR ON-SITE Le vel 3 Continue with previous actions.
+I≓ Update the Operations Section Chief of status at scheduled intervals.
 Initiate ignition procedure if ignition criteria have been met (upon consultation with Operations Section Chief).
-GROUP De activation 9 Ensure site is safe.
+GROUP De activation Ensure site is safe.
 Ensure the incident site is not disturbed until all necessary site investigations have been completed by the appropriate authority.
-SUPERVISOR Ensure all work areas, safety equipment, machinery, and tools are cleaned, repaired, and returned to their proper location.
-RVIS Ensure that on-site personnel and equipment including contracted services are decontaminated before leaving the incident site. ő Complete and submit all documents to the Operations Section Chief.
-Z Participate in the post-incident debriefing held by the Incident Commander.
+UPE Ensure all work areas, safety equipment, machinery, and tools are cleaned, repaired, and returned to their proper location.
+SUPERVISOR Ensure that on-site personnel and equipment including contracted services are decontaminated before leaving the incident site. ő Complete and submit all documents to the Operations Section Chief.
+R Participate in the post-incident debriefing held by the Incident Commander.
 Participate in any Critical Stress Incident Debriefing, as required.